stanbrub/bencher/README.md

 - Data is loaded into memory from files, and large files will take more memory.
 - Sequences which are shuffled will produce an ordered list in memory, then shuffle that list.
 For large lists, this uses a lot of memory and takes some time.
 The time and space complexities are linear, but are noticable after 100 million integers or so.
-- Parquet output file is not named correctly.

 # How to run several iterations for more than one benchmark job file #